MjidHub/kudos/README.md

-# KUDOS---Front-End
+# KUDOS frontend
-Front-end code of the platform KUDOS
+This repository is for the client side of Kudos.